ua-gist-open-source/vm-test/README.md

 10. Type `ls` to get the listing of the repo directory that you uploaded.

-*Take a screenshot and name it `screenshot1.png`, saving it to your local repo*
+*Take a screenshot of your local terminal window and name it `screenshot1.png`, saving it to your local repo*

-Now
+Now that you have seen that you can upload files to the remote, let's show how we can make local edits and update them.

+11. On your local machine, create a new file named `new-file.txt` in your local copy of this github repo.

+12. Repeat steps 5 and 6 to push a new copy of your local directory to the remote VM.
+This will include your `new-file.txt`.

+13. On the remote machine, via terminal, you should still be in the repo directory.
+Type `ls` to see that `new-file.txt` is there.

+*Take a screenshot of the terminal window and name it `screenshot2.png`, saving it to your local repo*

+14. Submit a new Pull Request to merge the `vm` branch containing the two screenshots you added.